England commence their defence of the Ashes shortly with a warm-up game

 Faith Coulthard represented her native country Australia in

 1958.
-I was fortune enough to meet her and have a chat in a
+I was fortunate enough to meet her and have a chat in a

 shopping mall in Sydney in 2009 and get her to sign my World Cup